 For even more flexibility, you can turn to third-party Beaver Builder extensions.

-Overall, I see Beaver Builder and Beaver Themer as a sort of compromise between Elementor and Oxygen.
-Beaver Builder retains most of Elementor’s ease of use, while also outputting pretty clean code (for a page builder plugin).
+Overall, Beaver Builder and Beaver Themer as a sort of compromise between Elementor and Oxygen.
+Beaver Builder retains most of Elementor’s ease of use while outputting pretty clean code (for a page builder plugin).

 Note – to use Beaver Themer, you’ll also need the Pro version of Beaver Builder.
 Beaver Builder does include a limited free version at WordPress.org, but that free version doesn’t work with Beaver Themer.